 Articles & Blogs

-ScreenNJ was developed under the leadership of Rutgers Cancer Institute in partnership with the New Jersey Department of Health.
 The initiative is a collaboration of organizations across the state committed to reducing cancer incidence and mortality through outcomes-oriented, evidence-based cancer prevention and screening programs.
-The public can utilize this resource to find local colorectal (as well as lung) cancer screening programs and information about the types of testing and benefits.
+The public can find local colorectal (as well as several other) cancer screening programs and information about the types of testing and benefits.
 Learn more